pmichaillat/pmichaillat.github.io/content/design/f.md

 ---
 title: "Minimalist LaTeX Template for Academic CVs"
-date: 2025-05-11
+date: 2025-10-20
 url: /f/
 author: "Pascal Michaillat"
 description: "This template produces an academic CV with LaTeX.
 The CV follows typographical best practices and has a minimalist design."
 summary: "This template produces an academic CV with LaTeX.
-The CV follows typographical best practices and has a minimalist design."
+The CV follows typographical best practices and has a minimalist design.
+Also available is a more compact version of the template to produce a one-page CV."
 cover:
     image: "/f.png"
     alt: "CV produced with template"